|

 Other common wasp names

-are other names used to describe what the social wasps
+There are other names used to describe what

-do such as "garbage bees" and "ground bees".
+the social wasps do such as "garbage bees"

-hence the name "ground bees".
-The term hornet
+"ground bees".
+The term hornet is often used

-experts reserve the term for a few particular wasps,
+reserve the term for a few particular wasps, only

 "bee" should only be used for another group of